IN ADULT PATIENTS WITH MODERATE TO SEVERE PLAQUE PsO

 References: 1.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc. 2.
 Data on file.
 Janssen Biotech, Inc.

-IN MODERATE TO SEVERE PLAQUE PSORIASIS (PsO)
+IN ADULT PATIENTS WITH MODERATE TO SEVERE PLAQUE PSORIASIS (PsO)

 VISIBLE safety data were consistent with pivotal trials1,2